September 25th

 Commentary:

-There is a story where a little boy comes to a tree.
-The tree gives him leaves to play with.
+There is a story of a little boy who came to a tree.
+The tree gave him leaves to play with.
 He would then climb the trunk and swing from the branches.
-When the boy grows up, the tree provides him with fruit and wood to build his home.
+When the boy grew up, the tree provided him with fruit and wood to build his home.
 When the man wanted more, the tree gave more, until only a stump was left.
 Even then, when the weary man came by, the stump propped itself up and gave him a place to sit on!
 Such is the magnanimity of the tree.
-Instead of returning the favors, man loots and loots, like there is no tomorrow until nothing is left!
-What to say about the massacring of animals?
-Does man realize what a bloody quagmire he is creating and letting flow?
-Does he understand that he is hurting himself in the long haul?
-Does he even comprehend that there are repercussions for his actions?

 No one wants to go to hell.
 All beings aim to reach heaven.
 With these aspirations, if man's actions are so merciless, one can only imagine the brutality if the aim was to reach hell instead!!
 The poet sarcastically says, if these beings want to reach the garden of Eden, who else shall make it to Hades?!!